 The More You Sweat In Training The Less You Bleed In Battle.
 What Does It Mean?

-So let me give you my own interpretation of how I see the quote, ‘The more you sweat in training, the less you bleed in battle.’ being utilised in this day and age.
+So let me give you my own interpretation of how I see the quote, ‘The more you sweat in training, the less you bleed in battle.’ being utilized in this day and age.

 The original quote was by General George S Patton and read slightly different by replacing the word ‘training’ with the word ‘peace’.
 But the meaning remained the same and was adopted by the US Marine Corp for training purposes I believe.